 - Stretches like hamstring stretch, knee-to-chest exercise, calf stretch and straight-leg raises.

 - Cool down after exercising.
 Gradually decrease the intensity of your workout as soon as you are about to stop your exercise.
-Slow down until your heartbeat and breathing return to the standard rate.
-Cooling down after exercises will help your body to recover from the strenuous activity and at the same time the risk of injury and pain.
+Slow down until your heart beat and breathing returns to normal rate.
+Cooling down after exercises will help your body to recover after the strenuous activity and at the same time the risk of injury and pain.

 - Walk for at least 5-10 minutes until you feel that your heart rate and breathing has returned to normal.
 If you’ve been swimming, swim with less effort for 5-10 minutes the same goes when you’ve been cycling.

 - Perform exercises fit for you.
-If your range of motion is limited due to some ailments such as arthritis, you don’t have to perform exercises that exceed beyond your capacity to do so.
+If you’re range of motion is limited due to some ailments such as arthritis you don’t have to perform exercises that exceeds beyond your capacity to do so.
 However, having such illnesses should not stop you from being active.
 Find other exercises that will suit best your current situation – those that won’t cause you more trouble.
-There are plenty of exercises for you; it’s pretty sure you’ll find the right one.
+There are plenty of exercises for you, it’s pretty sure you’ll find the right one.

 - Wear protective gears such as knee braces.
 If you are doing physical sports like soccer or basketball, it’s best that you wear a knee brace to protect your knees from possible trauma.
-If you are kneeling for long hours, wear knee pads.
+If you’ll be kneeling for long hours, wear knee pads.
 When driving, wear your seatbelts.
 It has been noted that a lot of knee injuries are caused by auto accidents.